BatmanAoD/belle-lang/dataflow_graph.md

 # Notes on the graphical model

 * Fully monomorphized types only
+  * Possibly POD only, at least for cross-node communication?
 * Full textual representation
 * "Actor-model" annotations; graphically, perhaps computational nodes (actors or even specific nodes in a distributed network) can be depicted as outlines